Easy Baked Ziti Recipe

-This baked ziti recipe is quick and easy to prepare and feeds a crowd, made with ziti noodles, melty mozzarella cheese, and loads of spicy Italian sausage.
+This easy baked ziti recipe is on the table fast and feeds a crowd, made with ziti noodles, melty mozzarella cheese, and loads of Italian sausage.
 A perfect midweek dinner for the family.

 It’s a huge pan that will feed your whole family, or will feed a smaller group and you can save the rest for later in the week.
 It’s a perfect leftover meal and keeps nicely.

+Prepare the Ziti Noodles.
 Get your ziti noodles cooking as well, which is easy enough, simply boiling them in salted water.
-You can cook them to aldente, or stop the process a bit before they are completely cooked, as they will cook a bit more in the baking process.
+You can cook them to al dente, or stop the process a bit before they are completely cooked, as they will cook a bit more in the baking process.
+Drain the pasta.

 Assemble and Bake the Ziti.
-Stir it all together in a baking dish - the cooked noodles, tomato sauce, Bechamel sauce, cooked sausages - along with some freshly grated Parmesan cheese, then top it all with mozzarella and bake it up for 15 to 20 minutes, and up to 30 minutes until the cheese is nicely melted and everything it heated through.
+Stir it all together in a baking dish or casserole dish – the cooked noodles, tomato sauce, Bechamel sauce, cooked sausages or meat sauce – along with some freshly grated Parmesan cheese, then top it all with mozzarella and bake it up for 15 to 20 minutes, and up to 30 minutes until the cheese is nicely melted and everything it heated through.

 I mean, look at this.
 Don’t you want to just dig right in?